ahotchkin/react-fitness-backend/dev-log.md

 <b>ISSUES</b>
-- [ ] Can’t type urls into url bar, paths only work when buttons/links are clicked on.
+- [x] Can’t type urls into url bar, paths only work when buttons/links are clicked on.
 Otherwise, "/" is re-rendered when any path is typed in.
+  - *Fixed by rendering Home instead of Redirecting to "/" in App.js for paths in question (/exercises, /diaries)*
+- [ ] Get an error if I type /exercises/:id/edit into url bar: Cannot read property 'attributes' of undefined.
+Works by clicking on Update link for the exercise.